AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### Advanced settings

-In the *Advanced settings* you can find two sections — Logging level and Diagnostic info.
+In *Advanced settings* you can find two sections — Logging level and Diagnostic info.
 Concerning the first option it is not recommended to enable the Extended logging level unless requested by our support team.
 Diagnostic info, locally stored technical information about the device and connections (IP address, ID, ping, etc.), can be sent to us in case of any technical problems.

 ## Quick Actions (available in iOS 13 or later)